Connect with us

 While many of the world’s wealthiest people make an effort to share their fortunes, some do not—at least to the extent more generous peers wish they would.

-“I am of the belief that every billionaire who can’t live on $999 million is kind of a sociopath,” Disney told The Guardian in an interview published on Monday.
+“I am of the belief that every billionaire who can’t live on $999 million is kind of a sociopath,” Disney told the Guardian in an interview published in April.
 “Like, why?
 You know, over a billion dollars makes money so fast that it’s almost impossible to get rid of.”

 Disney has begrudgingly disclosed her net worth in the past only to make a point about how important it is to her to give away the vast fortune bestowed upon her by being a part of one of the major family dynasties in the U.S. The Financial Times even called her a “class warrior” for how vocal she’s been about how much the wealthiest should be taxed.

-“The need to tax rich people like me has never been so dire,” Disney wrote in a 2024 op-ed entitled “World leaders have a chance to raise taxes for rich people like me.
-I’m begging them to take it” published by The Guardian.
+“The need to tax rich people like me has never been so dire,” Disney wrote in a 2024 op-ed titled, “World leaders have a chance to raise taxes for rich people like me.
+I’m begging them to take it,” published by the Guardian.
 “Extreme wealth concentration in the hands of a few oligarchs is a threat to democracy the world over.”

 Disney was also behind a 2019 letter signed by financier George Soros and Facebook cofounder Chris Hughes calling for a “moderate wealth tax on the fortunes of the richest one-tenth of the richest 1% of Americans—on us.”